Associate a Smart Snippet model with a query pipeline

 On the Associate a Model subpage, in JSON view, replace the

-of the model you want to associate with the pipeline (see Review model information). -
+<Model_ID>placeholder with the actualIDof the model you want to associate with the pipeline (see Review model information). -

-Click Associate Model.
+Click Associate model.

 Edit a Smart Snippet model association via a JSON configuration